i2y/fastserve/README.md

   - 🌐 **WSGI/ASGI Support:** Create gRPC-Web services that can run as WSGI or ASGI applications powered by `Sonora`.
 - **For Connect-RPC:**
   - 🌐 **Connecpy Support:** Partially supports Connect-RPC via `Connecpy`.
+- 🛠️ **Pre-generated Protobuf Files and Code:** Pre-generate proto files and corresponding code via the CLI.
+By setting the environment variable (PYDANTIC_RPC_SKIP_GENERATION), you can skip runtime generation.

 ## 📦 Installation